Motorised beer cooler lands driver in court

 The unconventional scooter featured a cooler box mounted on a wheeled frame and powered by a 50 cc engine, complete with a steering handlebar.
 The cooler doubled as a driver's seat and was able to hold up to 48 bottles of beer.

-Chris Petrie, 23 and from the northeastern state of Queensland, bought the vehicle over the internet for $A600.
+Chris Petrie, 23 and from the northeastern state of Queensland, bought the vehicle over the internet for $A600 ($630).
 While assembling it at a friend's house the two sampled a few beers before Petrie decided to drive it home, according to a local television station.

 "By the time we built it, it was quite late so we thought we'd go for a bit of a test run," he told Network Ten.